 Creating a safety plan with both the child and protective caregiver is a necessary skill.
 Below are some example points that should be talked about with the family receiving services when going through safety plans.
 It can be helpful to have an idea of what to do in dangerous situations, but understand the child is not responsible to enact the safety plan exactly.
 Common reactions to trauma are typically fight, flight, or freeze.
 Each safety plan will be unique and adaptable to meet the needs of the families.
-(Refer to the New Advocate Manual: Crisis Counseling and Safety Planning)
+(Refer to the New Advocate Manual: Crisis Counseling and Safety Planning, available here [item 3 under New Advocate Manual])